switch in minutes · keep your data

 Outgrowing Plausible?

-Plausible is lovely — private, light, trustworthy.
-It's also web analytics only: funnels sit on higher tiers, and there's no retention, no paths, no asking from your editor. smolanalytics keeps the privacy values and adds the product analytics — one binary, $9 for unlimited sites.
+Plausible is lovely: private, light, trustworthy.
+It's also web analytics only: funnels and user journeys sit on the Business plan, there's no retention, and no first-party way to ask from your editor. smolanalytics keeps the privacy values and adds the product analytics: one binary, from $19, unlimited sites on every plan.

 smolanalytics vs Plausible in one paragraph

 smolanalytics and Plausible are both privacy-first, open-source, cookieless alternatives to Google Analytics; the difference is scope.
-Plausible is web analytics only — pageviews, sources, goals — with funnels, custom properties, and the Stats API reserved for higher tiers; as of mid-2026 its cloud starts around $9/month for 10,000 pageviews on one site, and it has no retention cohorts or user-path analysis. smolanalytics is web and product analytics in one MIT-licensed Go binary: funnels, retention, paths, and cohorts on every plan, a daily verdict that says what to fix, Google Search Console built in, and ask-in-editor via MCP with a CI test that keeps editor answers identical to the dashboard.
-Self-hosting is free with no database to run; cloud is $9/month (Solo) with unlimited sites and 250k events after a 14-day full trial.
+Plausible is web analytics only (pageviews, sources, goals) with funnels, custom properties, and the Stats API reserved for higher tiers; as of mid-2026 its cloud starts at $9/month (the Starter plan) for 10,000 pageviews on a single site, with the $14 Growth plan adding up to 3 sites; it has no retention cohorts, and user-path analysis (User Journeys) is reserved for the Business plan. smolanalytics is web and product analytics in one MIT-licensed Go binary: funnels, retention, paths, and cohorts on every plan, a daily verdict that says what to fix, Google Search Console built in, and ask-in-editor via MCP answered by your own model.
+Self-hosting is free with no database to run; cloud is free for 14 days, then $19/month (Pro, 2M) or $49/month (Scale, 5M), unlimited sites on every plan, after a 14-day full trial.
 Pick Plausible for the most battle-tested privacy brand; pick smolanalytics when you also need product analytics.

 where Plausible stops (as of mid-2026)

-Funnels, custom properties, and the Stats API are reserved for higher tiers — the ~$9 Starter plan is web analytics on one site, capped at 10k pageviews.
+Funnels, custom properties, and the Stats API are reserved for higher tiers: the ~$9 Starter plan is web analytics for a single site, capped at 10k pageviews (the $14 Growth plan adds up to 3 sites).

 plausible.io pricing, as of mid-2026

-No retention cohorts and no user paths: Plausible is deliberately web-only, so product questions need a second tool.
+No retention cohorts, and user-path analysis (User Journeys) is reserved for the Business plan: Plausible stays web-focused, so deeper product questions need a second tool.

 Plausible feature set, as of mid-2026